dndg/opta-tutorials/tutorials/CodesysOptaIPTutorial/content.md

 # Changing Finder OPTA IP Address in CODESYS

+Learn how to change the IP address of Finder OPTA in CODESYS.

 ## Overview

-This tutorial provides a step-by-step guide to change the IP address of Finder OPTA in CODESYS.
+In this tutorial, you'll learn how to change the IP address of Finder OPTA using CODESYS.
+We’ll walk you through verifying the current IP, configuring the Ethernet settings, and applying the new address to the device.
+By the end, you’ll have successfully updated Finder OPTA’s IP and confirmed it's reachable on your network.

 ## Goals